AbirDey2002/LUGANODES-Skrypto-hub/README.md

-This is the frontEnd done, backend in progress
+This is the full stack deployment of TASK 1 SDE internship 2023 LUGANODES ( reg no. 20BAI8028 || 20BAI10028 )

 # Getting Started with Create React App